Primary

 Use significantly lighter weight than normal curls—your grip will fail before your biceps do with a thick handle.
 Secure fat grip attachments tightly so they do not spin.
 Focus on squeezing the handle as hard as possible throughout.

-Want Fat Grip Curl in your program?
+See where Fat Grip Curl fits in your weekly plan

 Attach fat grips to dumbbells or use thick bar.